ObsidianLabs/CKB-Studio/README.md

 # CKB-Studio

-CKB Studio is an IDE to develop CKB scripts for [Nervos](http://nervos.io/) blockchain.
-It includes CKB compiler, block explorer, node and miner for local dev chain, Aggron testnet and the CKB mainnet.
-The TX Constructor provides a convenient tool to generate from regular transfer to UDT and anyone-can-pay transactions.
+CKB Studio is an IDE to develop CKB scripts for the [Nervos](http://nervos.io/) blockchain.
+It includes [CKB compiler](#compiler), [block explorer](#ckb-explorer), [node and miner](#ckb-nodes) for local dev chain, Aggron testnet and the CKB mainnet.
+The [TX Constructor](#ckb-transaction-constructor) provides a convenient tool to generate from regular transfer to UDT and anyone-can-pay transactions.

 ![](screenshots/main.png)